 Promotion and demotion

-When a player reaches 100 LP, the maximum amount of LP in a division, they’re automatically entered into a promotion series in League.
-If they win two out of three games in the promotion series, they’ll be upgraded into the next division.
+- When you reach 100 LP, you’ll automatically be entered into a promotion series.
+If you win two out of three games in the promotion series, you’ll be promoted into the next division.

-When players are at the top of their division, instead of a best-of-three promotion series, they’ll enter into a best-of-five.
-If they win, they’ll be promoted to the next tier.
-This process will be rinsed and repeated to the top of the ranking system.
+- When you reach the top of your division, instead of a best-of-three promotion series, you’ll enter into a best-of-five.
+If you win, you’ll be promoted to the next tier.
+This process is rinsed and repeated to the top of the ranking system.

-When a player drops down to 0 LP and loses a game, on the other hand, they’ll be demoted to the previous tier or division.
-Their LP will begin at 75 in that tier or division, however.
+- When you drop down to zero LP and lose a game, on the other hand, you’ll be demoted to the previous tier or division.
+Your LP will then begin at 75 in that tier or division.